 With a 4th Grade Passport, your child can ski free, including two complimentary lift tickets and ski or snowboard equipment for only $5.
 They can even get lesson discounts.
 Plus their parents and siblings can get a $10 discount.
 Learn more here.

-Located in Canal Park about a stone’s throw from the lake, there is plenty here to keep the kids amused: interactive exhibits on waterways, locks and dams for the older ones, a big ship’s wheel to spin for the preschoolers and the telescopes trained on the lake and lighthouses are a hit with all.
+Located in Canal Park about a stone’s throw from the lake, there is plenty here to keep the kids amused indoors when the winter chill sets in: interactive exhibits on waterways, a lock-and-dam simulator game for the older ones, a big ship’s wheel to spin for the preschoolers and the telescopes trained on the lake and lighthouses are a hit with all.
 This is the only destination outside the Twin Cities to make the state’s top 10 tourist attractions list, according to Explore Minnesota.
-Winter hours are Fri-Sun, 10am-4:30pm.
+Winter hours are Thurs-Mon, 10am-4:30pm.
 Admission is free or what you choose to donate.

 At one point in time, this indoor spot fell into my last resort category (much to the chagrin of my son for many years – sorry, but Mom could handle only so many ticket-spewing junior slot machines and meltdowns at the prize counter).
 However, as the kids moved on in years, the sportier attractions – a mini golf course, batting cages and a Vertical Endeavors climbing wall – make Adventure Zone a solid choice on a winter day when the weather forces you inside.
 Purchase attractions a la carte ($2-$6 per play) or save with a multi-pass.
 When it’s time to refuel, skip the onsite pizza café and head only half a block down the street to Grandma’s Saloon & Grill and enjoy a winter view of the Duluth Aerial Lift Bridge.